-The World Bank and International Monetary Fund (IMF) sponsored structural adjustment policies (SAPs) introduced from the mid-1980s and enforced by means of aid-based conditionality throughout Africa were introduced as a response to the challenges associated with resource mobilization in African countries.
-In the context of corporate driven economic deregulation which had begun to take hold through most of the advanced industrial world, however, SAPs became a project of neoliberal, free market ideology, aiming to install the primacy of the market throughout all economic relations and social provisioning around the globe.
-This system reduced the role of the state to providing conditions appropriate to the primacy of the market.
-The result has been thirty years of the wholesale dismantling of financial policies that had been put in place to mobilize financial resources domestically and deploy them to strategic sectors of the economy with the resulting replacement of the public sector role in the economy with the profit logic of private investment.
+The World Bank (WB) and International Monetary Fund (IMF) sponsored structural adjustment policies (SAPs) introduced from the mid-1980s and enforced by means of aid-based conditionality throughout Africa were introduced as a response to the challenges associated with resource mobilization in African countries, however, SAPs became a project of neoliberal, free market ideology, aiming to install the primacy of the market throughout all economic relations and social provisioning around the globe.